whoisjustinngo/tp/docs/UserGuide.md

 Format: `delete [INDEX]`

-* The index refers to the index number of the event on the Schedule tab .
+* The index refers to the index number of the event on the Schedule tab.

-*Potential enhancement: to delete multiple Events at once which was already added into the Schedule.*
+*Potential enhancement: to delete multiple Events at once which was already added into the schedule.*

-## Todos tab
+## Todos Tab

-The todos tab shows all the user's todos.
+The Todos tab shows all the user's todos.

 ### Listing all todos: `list`

-Shows a list of all Todos.
+Shows a list of all todos.

 Format: `list`

-* The list is sorted in chronological order, according to the time at which the Todo was created.
+* The list is sorted in chronological order, according to the time at which the todo was created.

 ### Adding a todo: `add`

-Adds a Todo.
+Adds a todo.

 Format: `add d/DESCRIPTION [t/TAG]...`

 * The description must not be more than 70 characters in length.
-* A Todo can have any number of tags (including 0)
+* A todo can have any number of tags (including 0)
 * Each tag must not be more than 50 characters in length.

 Examples: